Interlibrary Loan Menu

 What is Interlibrary Loan?

 Interlibrary Loan (ILL) is a service provided by Kimbel Library that you can use to request books, journal articles and other materials that the Kimbel Library does not own.
-You simply request materials through My ILLiad and we will obtain them for you.
-After your returnable items arrive then you check them out from the Kimbel Library and return them back here by the due date determined by the lender.
-When you request journal articles we will secure an electronic copy of the article for you and post it in My ILLiad.
+Request the materials online by logging in to your ILL account and we will obtain them for you.
+When your items arrive you can check them out from the Kimbel Library with your CINO Card and return them by the due date determined by the lender.
+When you request journal articles we will secure an electronic copy of the article for you and post it online to your ILL account.

-Search for the article that you would like using the Library's databases.
-If the Kimbel Library does not already own the item or have electronic access then you will be able to click on an ILLiad link and the item information will auto-fill the corresponding citation fields for you in My ILLiad.
-You can check the status of your requests from your ILLiad home page.
+Option 1: The first option automatically fills out the request form for you.
+Search for the article that you would like using the library website.
+If the Kimbel Library does not have electronic access, then you will be prompted to "Request this item through interlibrary loan."
+Click on the link and the item information will be auto-filled into the corresponding citation fields for you.

 What types of materials can I request?